-LESLIE: Rob in Iowa is on the line with a bug/creepy-crawly question.
+LESLIE: Rob in Iowa is on the line with a question about how to get rid of bed bugs.
 Tell us what’s going on.

 ROB: My wife and I picked up some bed bugs from a hotel we were in.